Simple Exercises to Improve Your Golf Game

 Gary Player (Old School)

 Gary Player, the "Black Knight," was the first PGA Tour player to bring attention to fitness in golf.
-He was a trailblazer, creating a turning point in which golf was regarded more as an athletic endeavor and less of a leisurely activity.
-During his prime, there wasn't another player on tour better known for preparation, positive mindset, or commitment to physical fitness than Gary Player.
+He was a trailblazer, creating a turning point at which golf was regarded more as an athletic endeavor and less as a leisurely activity.
+During his prime, there wasn't another player on tour better known for preparation, a positive mindset, or commitment to physical health than Player.

 Bernard Langer (Middle Man)

 As golf's ageless wonder, Bernhard Longer is still playing, competing, and winning at 65.
-Nutrition and fitness are the two things he cites most for the longevity (50 years) and success of his career.
-In 2021, at the age of 64, he tied his age in a round of golf only to beat it four months later, shooting 63.
-If you knew you could be playing like that at his age, would you be more likely to follow in the footsteps of his fitness and golf routine?
+Nutrition and fitness are the two things he cites most for the longevity and success of his fifty-year career.
+In 2021, at the age of 64, Longer tied his age in a round of golf only to beat it four months later, shooting 63.
+If you knew you could be playing like that at his age, would you be more likely to follow in the footsteps of his exercise and golf routine?

 Tiger Woods (New Age)

 Arguably the most well-known professional golfer and one of the most popular professional athletes on the planet, Tiger Woods is no stranger to hard work in the gym.
-With his unwavering work ethic and domination of the sport, everyone took notice of the things he found important and soon followed suit.
+With his unwavering work ethic and dominance in the sport, everyone took notice of the things he found important and soon followed suit.

-Whether it was having stronger core muscles for better stability throughout his golf swings or his infamous statement of not being able to fire his glutes, people began paying attention.
-In his prime, and before TPI became a dominant mainstay in the game of golf, he was the driving force in the shift of the level of respect people gave to golf fitness.
+Whether it was having stronger core muscles for better stability throughout his golf swings or his infamous statement of not being able to fire his glutes, people began paying attention to Woods’ fitness.
+In his prime and before TPI became a dominant mainstay in the sport, he was the driving force behind the shift in the level of respect people gave to golf athleticism.

 What makes an exercise sport-specific to golf?
 First, understand the foundation of the movement pattern.
-Golf is a rotary sport, meaning the sport's primary action is rotational.
-Our upper bodies rotate around our spines, while our lower bodies resist that rotation for stability to create the golf swing.
-Any exercise you can do to mimic those fundamental movements in your golf swing will make you a better golfer.
-If you stick to stagnant exercises like the dumbbell bench press or push-ups, you'll limit the range of motion in your body.
-This also limits your ability to swing the club effectively.
+Golf is a rotary sport, meaning its primary action is rotational.
+Our upper bodies rotate around our spines, while our lower bodies resist that rotation for stability, creating the golf swing.
+Any exercise you can do to mimic those fundamental movements in your swing will make you a better golfer.
+If you stick to stagnant exercises like the dumbbell bench press or push-ups, you'll limit the range of motion in your body, which will, in turn, limit your ability to swing the club effectively.

 The best way to make sure you can work out wherever you go is to have equipment that you can take with you.
-If you are serious about getting better and incorporating golf fitness as part of that, the equipment you use should be easy to bring with you to aid consistency.
+If you are serious about incorporating golf fitness into your routine, the equipment you use should be easy to bring with you to aid consistency.

 Balance Plates